Home » Key Information » Academy Council

 I am excited to work alongside the staff in the role of school councillor to make a meaningful impact at City Academy.

-L A Representative Councillor and Co Vice Chair: Leah Dowty
+L A Representative Councillor and Co Vice Chair: Vacancy

 Sponsor Academy Councillor: Leigh McKenna